1 9 7 4 (UK)

-Margaret’s son, Gary (18), had married his girlfriend Karen when they were sixteen because she was pregnant, and the series coincided with the couple’s move to a council flat in which Karen proceeded to mope.
-Her second son, Christopher (9), was the love-child of an affair, she revealed in one episode.
+Margaret’s son, Gary (18), had married his girlfriend Karen when they were sixteen because she was pregnant, and the series coincided with the couple’s move to a council flat where Karen proceeded to mope.
+Her second son, Christopher (9), was the love child of an affair, she revealed in one episode.

 Her husband Terry (39, like Margaret) had accepted the boy as his own and sat patiently in the scruffy kitchen of their crowded maisonette over a greengrocer’s for most of the series, ignoring the peeling paint, smiling through the rows and quietly munching meals of mash and beans.

-Film maker Paul Watson and his small crew spent two months with the Wilkins prior to filming.
-After this the team filmed the family eighteen hours a day for three months.
+Filmmaker Paul Watson and his small crew spent two months with the Wilkins before filming.
+After this, the team filmed the family for eighteen hours a day for three months.
 The result was an extraordinary portrait of family life: honest, hilarious and painful.

-The Wednesday night screening attracted 6 to 9 million viewers, many of whom watched slack-jawed with amazement.
-This was no modern day Waltons and the British pubic reacted badly to the show, leading to daily debates about invasion of privacy and questions in the Houses of Parliament.
+Debuting on 3 April 1974, the Wednesday night screening attracted 6 to 9 million viewers, many of whom watched slack-jawed with amazement.
+This was no modern-day Waltons, and the British pubic reacted badly to the show, leading to daily debates about invasion of privacy and questions in the Houses of Parliament.